SAP-samples/data-attribute-recommendation-postman-tutorial/README.md

 <!--
-SPDX-FileCopyrightText: 2020 SAP AI Business Services
+SPDX-FileCopyrightText: 2020 SAP SE or an SAP affiliate company and data-attribute-recommendation-postman-tutorial contributors

 SPDX-License-Identifier: Apache-2.0
 -->